U(1) Fields from Qubits: an Approach via D-theory Algebra: Symplectic Algebra and Universality

+The advantage of this setup is that the standard vacuum of the $b,c$ fermions is neutral with respect to all the symmetries, hence it is gauge invariant.
+Let us call this standard vacuum $\ket{\Omega}$.
+We can reach other gauge invariant states by acting on $\ket\Omega$ with gauge invariant operators under the $U(M)$, namely, the matrix elements of $\hat U$ and $\hat U^\dagger$.
+Notice that $\hat U^\dagger\ket{\Omega}=0$ but $\hat U$ does not annihilate it.
+This means that $\hat U$ and $\hat U^\dagger$ act asymmetrically on the reference state $\ket{\Omega}$.
+The complete set of states is built by acting with many $\hat U$ operators.
+The $\hat U$ operators commute with each other, so their actions are just as commuting bosonic generators.

-The Hilbert space obtained this way can be decomposed into representations of $U(N) \times U(N)$.
-A state which is algebraically like $U^n\ket{\Omega}$ will have $n$ upper indices with respect to $U(N)_R$ and $n$ lower indices with respect to the left $U(N)_L$.
+The Hilbert space obtained this way can be decomposed into the irreducible representations of $U(N)_L \times U(N)_R$.
+A state $\hat U^n\ket{\Omega}$ has $n$ upper indices with respect to $U(N)_R$ and $n$ lower indices with respect to the left $U(N)_L$.
 Because of the bosonic statistics, permutations of upper indices can be undone by a change in the order of the product, so long as the permutation is turned over to the lower indices.
-Projecting into different representations is done by these permutations, and it corresponds to a Young diagram representation with $n$ boxes.
-The diagram for the lower indices is the same, but since the indices are lowered, we get the conjugate representation.
-In the intermediate flavor index, the fermionic statistics requires transposing the Young diagram.
-This argument appeared in \cite{Berenstein:2004hw} (see also \cite{Berenstein:2019esh} and references therein).
-The Hilbert space is therefore decomposed into the sum of tensor products or representations of $U(N)$ and their conjugates, where each representation is classified by a Young diagram.
+Projecting into different representations is done by these permutations, and it corresponds to a Young diagram (tableau) representation with $n$ boxes.
+One of the diagrams for e.g. $n = 10$ is